mlforsystems/mlforsystems.github.io/index.md

 				<div>
 					<h3>Song Han</h3>
 					<p>
-					    Song Han is an assistant professor in the Electrical Engineering and Computer Science Department of the Massachusetts Institute of Technology (MIT).
-Dr. Han received the Ph.D. degree in Electrical Engineering from Stanford University advised by Prof. Bill Dally.
-Dr. Han co-founded DeePhi Tech in 2016, a startup offering efficient solutions for deep learning computing (deep compression and hardware acceleration).
+					    Song Han is an assistant professor in the EECS Department of Massachusetts Institute of Technology (MIT) and PI for HAN Lab: <b>H</b>ardware, <b>A</b>I and <b>N</b>eural-nets.
+Dr. Han's research focuses on energy-efficient deep learning and domain-specific architectures.
+He proposed "Deep Compression" that widely impacted the industry.
+He was the co-founder and chief scientist of DeePhi Tech which was acquired by Xilinx.
+Dr. Han received the Ph.D. degree in Electrical Engineering from Stanford University advised by Prof. Bill Dally, and he has a B.S. degree in Electrical Engineering from Tsinghua University.
 					</p>
 				</div>
 			</div>